ryanmuska/Swift/samples.md

 * find any errors
 * feel like there are important details missing from any topics
 * have an example you'd like to share
-* want to point out any common pit-falls for people in the beginning stages of learning iOS development
+* want to point out any common pitfalls for people in the beginning stages of learning iOS development
 * want to suggest additional reference material (books, documentation, tutorials, videos, etc.)
 * or for any other reason